Flexible work options

 Our hybrid model is all about discussing ways of working as a team and matching work tasks and activities to work locations.
 Hybrid working empowers leaders and their teams to decide how, when, and where to work to achieve the best outcomes — including when to come into the office and what sorts of tasks can be worked virtually.
 All working arrangements are unique to each team.

-Can all roles be worked in a Hybrid or Hybrid+ way?
+Can all roles be worked in a hybrid way?

-Not all roles at Transport can work in a Hybrid or Hybrid+ way.
+Not all roles at Transport can work in a hybrid way.
 Roles may require different levels of face-to-face interaction with customers or partners, or remote access may be limited by system or privacy concerns.
-Hybrid+ job advertisements will specify ‘Regional candidates are welcome to apply’.

 Who pays for what?